 This course provides an in‐depth introduction to a global model for health services delivery and provides students with the opportunity to compare and contrast systems in Sweden and the United States.
-Participants will spend substantial time out in the field visiting Stockholm and Malmo‐area health facilities, historical sites, and universities.
+Participants will spend substantial time out in the field visiting Stockholm health facilities, historical sites, and the highly acclaimed Karolinska Institute.

 Students will learn key facts about Swedish healthcare, specifically, historical and social development, governance (healthcare law, monitoring and policy, county councils, and the role of the patient), financing, and service provision (private vs. public, purchaser‐provider split, and public health services).
 In addition, the students will broaden their knowledge of European healthcare: What is local and what is European when it comes to healthcare system performance in Sweden?
 The students will analyze recent developments, such as patient choice as an engine for improved performance and provision of healthcare services to the elderly and refugee populations.

 The course will be a combination of lectures and visits to local healthcare providers.
 Lecturers will represent or have experience working in prestigious universities (Karolinska Institute, Stockholm University and Lund University), county councils, the OECD, the World Bank, the World Health Organization, United Nations bodies, international consultancy firms, hospitals, etc. The course includes visits to many Swedish organizations, such as Stockholm County Council, a local governance organization; a private hospital with public contract; a research hospital; an NGO and a Public Health Department; and a primary care clinic, which is typically represented by about 15 physicians and managed by a physician or a nurse.
 The visits will be set to match learners' professional interests.
-While the main focus will be on the capital city of Stockholm, we will take a side trip by train to the South of Sweden, city of Malmo.
 We will learn about regional service provision and the recent developments related to the increase of asylum seekers.
-Compared to Stockholm, Malmo has a higher percentage of foreign born citizens and has been the main entry point for asylum seekers.
 According to J. Troub, a contributing editor at Foreign Policy, “A nation of 9.5 million, Sweden expected to take as many as 190,000 refugees, or 2 percent of the population — double the per capita figure projected by Germany, which has taken the lead in absorbing the vast tide of people fleeing the wars in Syria, Iraq, and elsewhere” (Troub, Feb 2016).